 Hebrew Classes at Beth Emet

-An opportunity for learners with no or limited Hebrew background to become familiar with the Hebrew alphabet, how to sound out Hebrew words, and begin to develop reading fluency.
+Our adult Hebrew classes are opportunities for learners with no or limited Hebrew background to become familiar with the Hebrew alphabet, how to sound out Hebrew words, and begin to develop reading fluency.
 You will also acquire some basic Hebrew vocabulary that connects us to Jewish life, ritual, tradition, and Israel.
-This class meets a requirement for Adult Kabbalat Mitzvah.
+Introduction to Hebrew and Siddur Hebrew classes meet a requirement for Adult Kabbalat Mitzvah.
 Classes are $250 for members and $300 for non-members for all classes.
-For the shortened Hebrew a second time around we are offering for members and non-members the class at $100.
-If price is prohibitive please contact the office.
+There are scholarships available.
+If the price is prohibitive, please contact the Beth Emet Lifelong Learning team.

-An opportunity for learners with no or limited Hebrew background to become familiar with the Hebrew alphabet, how to sound out Hebrew words, and begin to develop reading fluency.
+This beginner class is an opportunity for learners with no or limited Hebrew background to become familiar with the Hebrew alphabet, how to sound out Hebrew words, and begin to develop reading proficiency.
 You will also acquire some basic Hebrew vocabulary that connects us to Jewish life, ritual, tradition, and Israel.
 This class meets a requirement for Adult Kabbalat Mitzvah.

 Members Register Here